henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 _An important and maybe obvious reflection is that reading tweets at build time will require a lot of builds if you're a frequent tweeter.
 Then a simple embed code might be a better option and you save yourself some development time._

-<blockquote>unfurl.js is used to fetch additional metadata (Twitter Card / Open Graph) from linked websites.
-Images are downloaded so they can be served with gatsby-image</blockquote>
+> unfurl.js is used to fetch additional metadata (Twitter Card / Open Graph) from linked websites.
+Images are downloaded so they can be served with gatsby-image

 ## Initial Attempt